jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

 Whenever a Human you control enters, you may put a quest counter on this enchantment.
 As long as this enchantment as two or more counters, creatures you control gain vigilance.
 As long as this enchantment as three or more counters, creatures you control gain prowess.
+---
+If I were a 2-year-old human, at what age would I gommage? ...
+You're probably right, I can't count anyway.
 ```

 [card implementation](../custom/cards/g/gestral_parkour_challenge.txt)